Durban Chicken Biryani

 Instructions

-• Parboil Your Rice: Start by rinsing the basmati rice until the water runs clear.
+• Start by rinsing the basmati rice until the water runs clear.
 This removes excess starch and prevents the rice from becoming sticky.
 Once rinsed, boil it with coarse salt, turmeric, and a cinnamon stick.
 Cook until the grains are about 80% done.
-They should still have a slight bite because they’ll finish cooking during the steam process later.
+The rice will finish cooking during the steam process later.

-• Cook the Marinated Chicken: Heat oil in a large pot.
-Add the entire marinated mixture to the pot.
-Cook on medium heat, stirring occasionally.
-Add about 750ml of boiling water to help the potatoes cook and prevent burning.
+• Heat oil in a large pot and add the marinated mixture.
+Stir occasionally over medium heat.
+Add 1–2 cups of water to help the potatoes cook and prevent sticking.
 Simmer until the chicken is fully cooked and the potatoes are tender.

-• Add Margarine: While the chicken mixture is cooking, add small pieces of margarine over the masala before the potatoes are fully cooked.
+• While the chicken mixture is cooking, add small pieces of margarine over the masala before the potatoes are fully cooked.

 Notes